ar90n/nichiyou-daiku/README.md

 ### Resource Extraction

-Extract bill of materials from your models to understand lumber requirements:
+Extract bill of materials from your models to understand lumber requirements

 ```python
 from nichiyou_daiku.core.resources import extract_resources